Chart Color Schemes

 Population

-Population growth drivers in Moorabbin - Heatherton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Moorabbin - Heatherton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Moorabbin - Heatherton's population, as per AreaSearch's analysis, is approximately 9,914 as of November 2025.
-This figure indicates a growth of 798 people, representing an increase of 8.8% since the 2021 Census, which recorded a population of 9,116.
-The estimated resident population of 9,727 from the ABS as of June 2024 and an additional 319 validated new addresses since the Census date support this increase.
-This results in a population density ratio of 847 persons per square kilometer, which is relatively consistent with averages seen across locations assessed by AreaSearch.
-Moorabbin - Heatherton's growth rate of 8.8% since the 2021 census exceeds that of the SA3 area (5.7%) and the SA4 region, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 86.0% of overall population gains during recent periods, driving this growth.
+Moorabbin - Heatherton's population, as per AreaSearch's analysis, was approximately 9,914 by November 2025.
+This figure reflects an increase of 798 people since the 2021 Census, which reported a population of 9,116.
+The change is inferred from the estimated resident population of 9,727 in June 2024 and an additional 319 validated new addresses since the Census date.
+This results in a population density ratio of 847 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Moorabbin - Heatherton's growth rate of 8.8% since the 2021 census exceeded both the SA3 area (5.7%) and the SA4 region, making it a growth leader in the area.
+Overseas migration contributed approximately 86.0% of overall population gains during recent periods.

-AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, an above median population growth is anticipated for statistical areas nationwide.
-Moorabbin - Heatherton is expected to grow by 2,092 persons by 2041, based on the latest population numbers, resulting in a total gain of 19.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts and latest annual ERP population numbers, the area is expected to grow by 2,092 persons to 2041, reflecting a total gain of 19.0% over the 17-year period.

 Frequently Asked Questions - Population